Theatre/Dance and Music

 When he moved back to Minneapolis, he dug into his professional dance career.
 While many of his peers were looking to be in other people’s work, he was continually making his own.
 He explains that this was always part of his readiness practice.
 He didn’t just practice technique, but asked himself, “What do I want people to see when they see me?”
 With a joyous personality and curious heart, he has learned to release his body and mind, and has been been teaching, performing, and creating ever since.

 In fact, he is currently the Visiting Teaching Associate in Dance for the Visual and Performing Arts Department of Luther College.
-In spring 2015 he is bringing his original dance work titled Mortar to Jewel Theatre.
+In spring 2015 he is bringing his original dance work titled Forgiveness Lunch to Jewel Theatre.
 For more information see our production schedule and our events calendar.